PhaserEditor2D/PhaserEditor2D-v3/README.md

 The code provided in this repository is under the MIT license.

-The editor code is divided in two parts: the front-end (the HTML5-based IDE, or client) and the back-end (the HTTP server).
+The editor code is divided into two parts: the front-end (the HTML5-based IDE, or client) and the back-end (the HTTP server).
 This repository contains the full code of the client, that is the bigger part.
 The server code is closed.

 ### Author